Milk & Sugar: Biography

 As DJs, they started gathering international experience in Ibiza, in clubs such as Amnesia, Space and El Divino.
 They also toured in the UK, France, Spain, Italy and countries around the Mediterranean.
 Since 2002, they have been DJing in Russia, Ukraine, Poland, Hungary, Moldova, Romania and Belarus.

 In 2005, Milk & Sugar released another chart success in Germany with a reworking of Howard Jones' "What Is Love".
 Milk & Sugar also worked with the London based singer-songwriter Ayak Thiik (born 1983, Sudan).
-In the beginning, they worked together on tracks inspired by latin house, such as "Shut Up" and "Need Your Loving".
+In the beginning, they worked together on tracks inspired by Latin house, such as "Shut Up" and "Need Your Loving".
 Their third collaboration, "Stay Around (For This)" brought Milk & Sugar a further international hit.
 The song charted at No. 2 in Brazil.

-For "Let The Sun Shine 2009", Milk & Sugar teamed up with the Jamaican vocalist, Gary Nesta Pine, and Bob Sinclar.
-"Let The Sun Shine 2009" also reached No. 1 in the UK Club Chart.
+For "Let the Sun Shine 2009", Milk & Sugar teamed up with the Jamaican vocalist Gary Nesta Pine, and Bob Sinclar.
+"Let the Sun Shine 2009" also reached No. 1 on the UK Club chart.

-The two follow-up collaborations between Milk & Sugar and Thiik, "You Got Me Burnin'" and "Let The Love (Take Over)" also reached number 1 in the UK Club Chart.
+The two follow-up collaborations between Milk & Sugar and Thiik, "You Got Me Burnin'" and "Let the Love (Take Over)" also reached number 1 on the UK Club chart.
 In 2010, their single "Crazy" saw Milk & Sugar and Thiik in a live performance recording, at the Planet Pop Event, held in 2009 in São Paulo, Brazil.

-In 2010, they remixed the song, "Nah Neh Nah", by the Belgian group, Vaya Con Dios, which reached the top ten sales charts in 10 countries and received gold in Germany, Austria and Switzerland.
+In 2010, they remixed the song "Nah Neh Nah" by Belgian group Vaya Con Dios, which reached the top ten sales charts in 10 countries and received gold in Germany, Austria and Switzerland.
 The track was also nominated for the VIVA TV COMET awards as "Best Party Track of the Year 2011" in Germany.

-Their release in July 2011 is a tribute to Africa, where Milk & Sugar performed for the first time in the mid 1990s (Coumba Gawlo – Pata Pata).
-"Hi-a Ma (Pata Pata)", which is the name of the song, features a part of the original recording from the 1967 hit "Pata Pata", sung by South African singer and Grammy Award winning artist, Miriam Makeba.
+Their release in July 2011 is a tribute to Africa, where Milk & Sugar performed for the first time in the mid-1990s (Coumba Gawlo – Pata Pata).
+"Hi-a Ma (Pata Pata)", which is the name of the song, features a part of the original recording from the 1967 hit "Pata Pata", sung by South African singer Miriam Makeba.

-In 2013, they released an alternative dance single named "Canto del Pilon", remixing the 1985 track with the same name by Maria Marquez and Frank Harris. that succeeded in reaching the Romanian top charts for the end of the year 2013.
+In 2013, they released an alternative dance single titled "Canto del Pilon", remixing the 1985 track with the same name by Maria Marquez and Frank Harris that succeeded in reaching the Romanian top charts for the end of the year 2013.

-Ibizy Symphonica in 2020 – Milk & Sugar's selection of unforgettable Ibiza club classics, arranged for and recorded by the Munich Symphony Orchestra.
-The newly arranged pieces cross genre boundaries, opening up a unique sound cosmos.
-This project combines the love for electronic club music with the authenticity of the classical performance and thus creates a euphoric journey through the acoustic history of Ibiza.
+Ibiza Symphonica was released in 2020, Milk & Sugar's selection of Ibiza club classics, arranged for and recorded by the Munich Symphony Orchestra.